sagar-bharadwaj-ks/sagar-bharadwaj-ks.github.io/_experience/2019-07-01-microsoft.md

 selected: true
 ---

-I worked on disocvering data at scale (scale of several petabytes) and optimizing inter-datacenter networks spanning the globe.
+Worked on disocvering data at scale (scale of several petabytes) and optimizing inter-datacenter networks spanning the globe.